JuliaWeb/TLSClient.jl/README.md

 The API has the minimum number of functions and options required to abstract the underlying implementations and to support HTTPS.

-_Rationale:
+_Rationale:_
- - Minimise effort required to add a new implementations.
+ - _Minimise effort required to add a new implementations_.
- - Avoid 2nd class emulations of special features that are only available on some platforms.
+ - _Avoid 2nd class emulations of special features that are only available on some platforms.
 Special features can go in a separate API.
 HTTPS is the most common use-case._